-- explore numbers less than 0 by extending the number line and through familiar applications: - describe classes of numbers (e.g., odds, primes, squares, and multiples) according to characteristics objectives of Investigations in Number, Data, and Space is to support students' understanding of number, number relationships, and the base-ten number system.
+- explore numbers less than 0 by extending the number line and through familiar applications; - describe classes of numbers (e.g., odds, primes, squares, and multiples) according to characteristics

+One of the central objectives of Investigations in Number, Data, and Space is to support students' understanding of number, number relationships, and the base-ten number system.
 In Grade 3, students gain experience with counting and grouping, patterns on the 100 chart, numbers above and below zero, strategies for combining and comparing numbers, numeration through hundreds and thousands, equivalent fractions, mixed numbers, and decimals.
-In Grade 4, students explore hundreds, devise and practice grouping and ordering strategies, and compare and combine whole numbers through the thousands and decimals.
-In Grade 5, students explore relationships among, and the magnitude of, landmarks of 100, 1000, and 10,000.
+In Grade 4, students explore hundreds, devise and practice grouping and ordering strategies, and compare and combine whole thousands and students explore landmarks of 100, numbers through the decimals.
+In Grade 5, relationships among, and the magnitude of,

+1000, and 10,000.